ngi-nix/ngipkgs/CONTRIBUTING.md

 ## Running and testing the overview locally

-1. To run a local version of the [overview](https://ngi.nixos.org/), run a live overview watcher with:
+1. To preview a local version of the [overview](https://ngi.nixos.org/), run a live watcher with:

    ```
    nix-shell --run devmode